Skip to content

 Apprentice Installer Path

-Installing manufactured homes without a valid KHRC license is a violation of the Kansas Manufactured Housing Act.
-Violators face civil penalties of up to $1,000 per violation, and the Kansas Attorney General may seek injunctive relief to stop unauthorized installation activity.
+Unlicensed installation violates the Kansas Manufactured Housing Act.
+Violators face civil penalties up to $1,000 per violation.
+Under K.S.A.
+58-4222, KHRC may also request the Kansas Attorney General to seek injunctive relief against continued unauthorized activity.

 Official links